Luka-Spa/SwipeRight/packages/profile_service/README.md

 ## How to run?

+1. Make sure [Apache Cassandra](https://cassandra.apache.org/_/index.html) is installed & running
-1. Run `go get` in the current directory to install the dependencies
+2. Run `go get` in the current directory to install the dependencies
-2. Run `go run .` to run the project
+3. Run `go run .` to run the project

 ## Techstack